KetchuppOfficial/Alpha_Blending/README.md

 make
 ```

-You can also choose comliler oftimization flag as in the example below:
+You can also choose compliler optimization flag as in the example below:
 ```bash
 make OPT=-O2
 ```